hackerxphantom/Spoof_AnyMail/README.md

 ## About HXP-DUCKY

-Spoof_AnyMail is a bash based script which is officially made for termux && linux users and from this tool you can Send Any Fake Mail Using Anyone Mail.
+Spoof_AnyMail is a bash && Python based script which is officially made for termux && linux users and from this tool you can Send Any Fake Mail Using Anyone Mail.
 This tool works on both rooted Android device and Non-rooted Android device.